chef/chef-web-docs/chef_master/source/resource_remote_file.rst

 Actions
 =====================================================

-This resource has the following actions:
+The remote_file resource has the following actions:

 ``:create``
    Default.
 Create a file.
 If a file already exists (but does not match), update that file to match.